-There are two different public accesses to this beach.
+There are two different public accesses for snorkeling Poolenalena Beach.
 The south location, where the best snorkel spot is, has a small parking lot, and you access the beach by walking a short path through the Makena Surf resort property.
-The north lot, for Po'olenalena Beach Park, is much bigger and closer to the beach.
+The north lot, for Po’olenalena Beach Park, is much bigger and closer to the beach.

 Like most spots on Maui, snorkeling Poolenalena Beach is best done in the morning before the winds pick up, which they almost always do by noon.